marcbejerano/smsbackupviewer/README.md

 It was originally planned to be able to print the current chat to a printer

 Other than that it should have no trouble reading any of the XML files created by the backup tool

+I threw this together in a weekend ... :D

+ENJOY!